-A provision in Part 14 does not apply to a police officer or emergency worker acting in the course of his or her duty if, in the circumstances:
+A provision in Part 14 does not apply to a police officer or emergency worker acting in the course of the police officer's or emergency worker's duty if, in the circumstances:

-- (a) the police officer or emergency worker is taking reasonable care; and - (b) it is reasonable that the provision should not apply.

-Note 1: Emergency worker and police officer are defined in the dictionary.

-Note 2: Part 14 provides rules for pedestrians.
+- (a) the police officer or emergency worker is taking reasonable care; and - (b) it is reasonable that the provision should not apply. - Note 1: Emergency worker and police officer are defined in the dictionary. - Note 2: Part 14 provides rules for pedestrians.